formsbyair/Documentation/docs/_posts/2019-06-03-average-function.md

 type: feature
 ---

-Added new *Average* function to calculate the average of a repeated numerical question.
+Added new function to calculate the average of repeated question values with the same tag.

 See [Question Aggregate Functions]({{ site.baseurl }}/questions/aggregate-functions)